parasaurolophus/hubitat-mqtt-connection/README.md

-Copyright &copy; 2019 Kirk Rader
+Copyright &copy; 2019-2020 Kirk Rader

 > Licensed under the Apache License 2.0.
 See [LICENSE.txt](LICENSE.txt) for details.

+> **Note:** development ceased since I no longer use [Hubitat][hubitat elevation]
+> in my automation set-up.
+As described below, this was only ever offered as a
+> coding example, in any case.

 # Hubitat MQTT Connection